Co-Founder and Chief Executive Officer

-With more than 26-years of experience in the solid/liquid waste and recycling industry, Randy Cordrey has expertise in waste-to-energy, organic residual management, and providing sustainability opportunities for companies.
+With 30-years of experience in the solid/liquid waste and recycling industry, Randy Cordrey has expertise in waste-to-energy, organic residual management, and providing sustainability opportunities for companies.
 He specializes in building valuable relationships in the industry, managing customer accounts and growth, and strategic thinking.

 Randy earned his Bachelor of Science degree in Business Marketing from Radford University in Radford, VA.
 Having worked with and formed relationships with Fortune 500 companies during his career, he was responsible for growth plans for Browning Ferris Industries from 1990 to 2002.

 In 2016, Randy joined the U.S. Submergent Technologies team, bringing with him a wealth of knowledge and expertise in the field.
 He covers the South Florida area and is your go-to guy for answering technical questions regarding USST capabilities.